NorbertSchnell/pd-to-web/README.md

 # Pd to Web

-In this example, messages from Pure Data are sent via websockets to a web client.
+In this example, incoming UDP messages (e.g. from Pure Data) are sent via websockets to a web client.

 ## Setting up